First Flight For An-132

 Key Takeaways:

-• The Antonov 132, a twin turboprop developed through a Saudi-Ukrainian partnership, successfully completed its first flight from Kiev, lasting 1 hour and 45 minutes.
+• The Antonov 132, a twin turboprop developed through a Saudi-Ukrainian partnership, successfully completed its maiden flight from Kiev.

-• The aircraft is designed for multipurpose military and civil use on short- to medium-haul routes, including cargo transport, emergency response, and paratrooper deployment.
+• The aircraft is designed for multipurpose military and civil use on short- and medium-haul routes, including cargo transport, emergency response, and air-dropping rescue teams.

 See a mistake?
 Contact us.